-- A. The handling of bail forfeitures, proof of correction, initial continuances, and other ministerial or minor discretionary matters will be performed by the traffic clerks of this Court under the direction of the Clerk of the Court in conformity with the policies and procedures of the Court.
-(1/1/05) - B. When a person is cited to appear in Traffic Court an appointment is required in order to attend an arraignment hearing.
-The appointment must be booked at least 5 court days in advance of the "appear by" date on the citation.
-The appointment requirement also applies to a person required to appear on a "mandatory appearance".
-An appointment may be scheduled either online, by phone, or in person with the Clerk of the Court.
-(1/1/21)
+A. When a person is cited to appear in Traffic Court an appointment is required in order to attend an arraignment hearing.
+The appointment must be booked on or before the "appear/respond by" date on the citation and scheduled at least five court days out.
+The appointment requirement also applies to a "mandatory appearance".
+An appointment for arraignment may be scheduled either online, by phone, or in person with the Clerk's Office.